jcfr/docker-travis-cli/README.md

 ---

+Credits go to:

+* [caktux](https://github.com/caktux) who created the original version of this project.

-Credits go to [sdt/docker-raspberry-pi-cross-compiler](https://github.com/sdt/docker-raspberry-pi-cross-compiler), who invented the base of the dockerized script.
+* [sdt/docker-raspberry-pi-cross-compiler](https://github.com/sdt/docker-raspberry-pi-cross-compiler), who invented the base of the dockerized script.